Manapparai: Demographics

 According to the 2011 census, Manapparai had a population of 370,482 with a sex-ratio of 1,012 females for every 1,000 males, much above the national average of 929.
 A total of 4,090 people were under the age of six, constituting 2,096 males and 1,994 females.
 Scheduled Castes and Scheduled Tribes accounted for 11.97% and 0.18% of the population respectively.
 The average literacy of the town was 78.98%, compared to the national average of 72.99%.
 The town had a total of 9,934 households.
 There were a total of 14,930 workers, comprising 455 cultivators, 749 main agricultural labourers, 582 in house hold industries, 11,518 other workers, 1,626 marginal workers, 29 marginal cultivators, 470 marginal agricultural labourers, 51 marginal workers in household industries and 1,076 other marginal workers.
 As per the religious census of 2011, Manapparai (M) had 65.67% Hindus, 11.3% Muslims, 22.95% Christians, 0.01% Sikhs, 0.01% Buddhists, 0.0% Jains, 0.06% following other religions and 0.0% following no religion or did not indicate any religious preference.

 Politics

 Manaparai is the headquarters of Manaparai Legislative Assembly Constituency, which is part of the Karur Loksabha Constituency.
 Abdul Samad is the present Member of legislative assembly (MLA) representing Manaparai Constituency and Ms. Jothimani Sennimalai is the present Member of Parliament (MP) representing Karur constituency.

 Manapparai Municipality is the local body that governs the town of Manapparai.
 The Municipality is divided into 27 wards.
 Municipal Chairman is the head of the local body.
 The current Municipal Chairman is Geetha.
 A. Michaelraj.

+Municipal finances

+According to data published on the CityFinance portal of the Ministry of Housing and Urban Affairs (MoHUA), Government of India, Manapparai Municipality reported a total revenue of ₹13 crore and total expenditure of ₹15 crore for the fiscal year 2021–22.
+The municipality’s own revenue stood at ₹7 crore, including ₹2 crore from tax revenue and ₹6 crore in grants.
+Its total balance sheet size was ₹85 crore.

+The municipality is classified under the below 100,000 population category, with 27 wards and a population of 40,510 spread across 20.85 km².

-Notable Festivals
+Notable festivals

 Every year in the Tamil month of Chithirai, The Chithirai festival of Arulmigu Veppilai Marriamman Temple is celebrated over a month long period.
 Approximately, several Thousands of devotees from various parts of south India attends the festival.